 At the iNLP Center, we help students develop a unique coaching vision at the start of the program.
 Here are some of the areas included:

-Armed with this list of obstacles, she was able to persevere through the certification and address them in the process.
+Armed with this list of obstacles, she was able to persevere through the coach certification and address them in the process.

 You don’t need to be perfect to be a life coach.

 Effectively advertising and promoting your coaching business is a vital, on-going task.
-You may be a fantastic coach, but if no one knows about you, all those wonderful coaching skills will be wasted.
+You may be a fantastic certified coach, but if no one knows about you, all those wonderful coaching skills will be wasted.
 No marketing = no sales opportunities = no clients.
 We’ll get more specific about marketing in steps 9 and 10.

 Your sales meeting is more of a consult than a sale.
-The sales process should follow a specific system that includes a set of questions which potential clients will find helpful, and which naturally motivates them to sign up for coaching where appropriate.
+The sales process should follow a specific system that includes a set of questions which potential clients will find helpful, and which naturally motivates them to sign up for professional coaching where appropriate.

 At iNLP Center, we call our coaching sales program the Windfall System.
 It takes the guesswork out of what to say and do during an initial consultation and is exceptionally effective at converting interested inquiries into coaching clients.
 And you’ll never feel like you have to convince or pressure anyone.

 Administration is a catchall set of tasks and required skills including (but not limited to):

 Much of the above can be automated or outsourced inexpensively these days, but it’s still a good idea to know how to perform most tasks yourself, especially during the early days of your practice.

 The best coaches are always looking to up their game.
 Continuous professional development through additional training, reading, seminars, and workshops will be what sets you apart from other coaches.